SMByC/CloudMasking/docs/how_to_use.md

 ### Level-1 Data Products (raw)

-This is a raw Landsat products that can be downloaded from USGS.
+This is a raw Landsat products that can be downloaded from USGS in [EarthExplorer](https://earthexplorer.usgs.gov/).
 With that product the plugin only can make the cloud masking using fmask and/or blue-band (see more in [Cloud Filters](cloud_filters.md)).

 ### Higher-Level Data Products (espa)